-Despite this, the remaining border still appears on the thick side and instead of downplaying the broader ‘chin’ that the phone possesses, Motorola chose to draw attention to it, with the inclusion of an obvious ‘Motorola’ logo.
-Why the design team didn’t just leave the front of the phone clean is unclear, but I kind of wish they had; even if the reflective text isn’t all that noticeable in day to day use.
+The remaining border remains relatively thick and instead of downplaying the broader ‘chin’ that the phone possesses, Motorola chose to draw attention to it with the inclusion of a ‘Motorola’ logo.

-As for the panel Motorola has used, the LTPS LCD at play is pleasingly competent.
+The LTPS LCD display panel is pleasingly competent.
 Colours are rich and appealing, while contrast is above what I’d expect for a phone at this price point – the contrast ratio only dips to unsuitable levels when the screen is viewed at an extreme off-angle.

-Brightness too holds up well when watching content off-angle, although at full strength in bright conditions I would have appreciated visuals to come across a touch clearer.
-If you’re not happy with the colour balance of the display, you do also have some simple control over things; with three modes: ‘Normal’, ‘Boosted’ and ‘Saturated’ – the default setting.
+Brightness also holds up well when watching content off-angle, although at full strength in bright conditions I would have appreciated visuals to come across a touch clearer.
+If you’re not happy with the colour balance of the display, you do also have some simple control over things with three modes: ‘Normal’, ‘Boosted’ and ‘Saturated’ (the default setting).

-Huawei’s EMUI offers far more control over the visual balance of a device’s display output, but most users likely won’t look for more than what’s on offer from Motorola’s experience here.
+Huawei’s EMUI might provide far more control over the visual balance of a device’s display output, but most users will be content with what’s on offer from Motorola’s experience here.

 Motorola Moto G7 – Software

-Motorola has included some great software tweaks which form its Moto app; tweaks that enhance the otherwise near-stock Android 9.0 OS that the G7 runs on, which itself makes for a clean, responsive and approachable user experience.
+Motorola has included some great software tweaks to its Moto app that enhance the otherwise near-stock Android 9.0 OS that the G7 runs on.
+The results is a clean, responsive and approachable user experience.

 The Moto app divides its abilities into Moto Actions – the richest of these feature-sets, alongside Moto Display and Moto Voice.
 Moto Voice’s Talk to Me factors in your home and works addresses and can be set to activate when driving or when you plug in a headset, at which point the phone will announce who’s calling when your phone rings and read out text messages.

-Moto Display features two useful tools, one of which is Attentive Display – keeping the screen on irrespective of screen time-out settings, so long as the phone detects a user looking at the screen.
+Moto Display features two useful tools, one of which is Attentive Display, which keeps the screen on irrespective of screen time-out settings, so long as the phone detects a user looking at the screen.
 One of the mainstays of the Moto line, Peek Display makes for an easy to see alternative to an always-on display, as on the likes of Samsung’s Galaxy S10 Plus.

-Whether the phone detects significant movement while on a flat surface, a wave of the hand over the display or the act of being picked up, the G7’s screen will wake to show a simple power conservative clock-face-centric interface that also alerts you to any untouched notifications.
+The phone can detect significant movement while on a flat surface, such as a wave of the hand over the display or the act of being picked up, and the G7’s screen will wake to show a simple power conservative clock-face-centric interface that also alerts you to any untouched notifications.

 You can then press and swipe on pending notification icons to unlock the phone and jump straight into the relevant app, or you can dismiss it.
 It’s a robust and long-standing feature that’s implementation is unique to Motorola’s phones and its appearance here is just as welcome as ever.